Conformal prediction beyond exchangeability: Theory

-\paragraph{Robustness results for the original algorithms.} Another interesting implication of these new bounds is that they yield robustness results for the original algorithms.
-Specifically, the original split conformal~\eqref{eqn:def_splitCP}, full conformal~\eqref{eqn:def_fullCP}, and jackknife+~\eqref{eqn:def_jack+} algorithms presented in Section~\ref{sec:background} can be viewed as special cases of our proposed non-exchangeable methods~\eqref{eqn:def_splitCP_symm},~\eqref{eqn:def_fullCP_general}, and~\eqref{eqn:def_jack+_general}, respectively, by taking weights $w_1 = \dots = w_n = 1$ and using a symmetric $\alg$ (i.e., no tags).
+Another interesting implication of these new bounds is that they yield robustness results for the original algorithms.
+In more detail, the original split conformal~\eqref{eqn:def_splitCP} and full conformal~\eqref{eqn:def_fullCP} algorithms presented in Section~\ref{sec:background} can be viewed as special cases of our proposed nonexchangeable methods~\eqref{eqn:def_splitCP_symm} and~\eqref{eqn:def_fullCP_general}, respectively, by taking weights $w_1 = \dots = w_n = 1$ and using a symmetric $\alg$, i.e., without tags.
+(As we will see in Appendix~\ref{app:jack} below, the same is true for viewing jackknife+ as a special case of the nonexchangeable jackknife+.)
 In this setting, our theorems establish a new robustness result,

 For example, in the case of independent data points, applying Lemma~\ref{lem:dtv_swap} we obtain

 These new bounds ensure robustness of existing methods against mild violations of the exchangeability (or i.i.d.) assumption, and thus help explain the success of these methods on real data, where the exchangeability assumption may not hold.